gem-pasteur/PanACoTA/Examples/README-examples.md

     * 1 file, with 4 contigs (multifasta)
     * same as KLPN

+**Note:** the provided genomic sequences are taken from real genomes, but then modified and shortened in order to have an example showing different situations.
+Hence, the examples results should not be interpreted biologically!

 ## Annotate step

 To annotate genomes, you need to provide a list of genomes to annotate, in a text file.
 An example, corresponding to the genomes in `Examples/genomes` is provided in `Examples/input_files/list_genomes.lst`.
 You can see that each line contains the filename(s) corresponding to one genome.